gvlproject/gvl.utilities/toolshed_repo_updater/README.md

 ## toolshed_repo_updater.py

 This script will take in the yaml file of toolshed tools to be installed and checks their revisions.
-It prints --> stdout a tab delimited list of tools that have newer revisions in the appropriate toolshed.
+It prints --> stdout a tab delimited list of tools that have newer revisions in the appropriate toolshed, and a tab delimited list of tools that have been deprecated.
 It also outputs a yaml file of the tools to be installed with all of the revisions updated.

 Example: